sca075/mqtt_vacuum_camera/docs/transparency.md

 - 255 = Full color no transparency.
 - 0 = Transparent = not visible.

-As per we build several layers one on the top of the other applying transparency to one of the colour used can result in interesting colour mixtures :)
+As we build several layers on top of one another, applying transparency to one of the colours can result in interesting colour mixtures.

 ## Accessing Transparency Settings